-Psalms 8 was written by King David and is the inspiration behind two hymns, How Great thou art, and For the Beauty of the earth.
-This Psa, begins with a plea to the Lord to hear when called upon.
+If you have trouble sleeping there are scriptures that may help.
+Psalms 8 was written by King David and is the inspiration behind two popular hymns, How Great Thou Art, and For the Beauty Of The Earth.
+This Psalm begins with a plea to the Lord to hear when He is called upon.

 This Psalm is used in Anglican, Catholic, Protestant, and Jewish liturgies.
 Many people have said that praying verse 8 before going to bed has kept them from nightgmares, night terrors, and sleep paralysis as well as giving them a peaceful, safe sleep.

 6 There be many that say, Who will shew us any good?
 Lord, lift thou up the light of thy countenance upon us.
 7 Thou hast put gladness in my heart, more than in the time that their corn and their wine increased.
 8 I will both lay me down in peace, and sleep: for thou, Lord, only makest me dwell in safety.

 Proverbs chapter 3 begins by telling the reader the steps to gaining God's favor.